mounicasirineni/pm-intelligence-digest/README.md

 | Utilized % | Relevant articles actually cited in the synthesis |
 | Weak % | Paragraphs scoring ≤2 on any quality dimension |

-Every score cell on the [Evals page](https://pm-intelligence-digest-production.up.railway.app/evals) has a hover tooltip showing the judge's reasoning for that dimension.
+Every brief on the [Evals page](https://pm-intelligence-digest-production.up.railway.app/evals) includes an inline reasons row in the table showing the judge's one-sentence reasoning per dimension — visible directly without interaction.

 **Score progression since deployment:**